-Ms. Zabsonré is currently a lecturer at University of Bobo-Dioulasso.
+Ms. Zabsonré is currently an Assistant Professor at Université Nazi Boni and a research fellow.
 She has worked as an assistant professor at the African School of Economics.
 She also has worked as a research consultant at UNDP and the World Bank and as a statistician at the National Statistical Institute of Burkina Faso.
-She has taught various courses including mathematical economics, probabilities and statistical inference.
+She has taught various courses including econometrics, microeconomics, mathematical economics, probabilities and statistical inference.
 Her research interests include welfare and poverty analysis.
 She holds a Ph.D. in economics from Université Laval.

 |Gold exploitation and socioeconomic outcomes: the Case of Burkina Faso||Burkina Faso||Gender , Poverty and inequality , Education and training , Impacts of government programs , Children|